Analysis: Reprieve for Spanish plant highlights Airbus restructuring challenge

-Airbus (AIR.PA) has defused a row over the future of a factory in southern Spain, but the Cadiz plant and its 300 jobs remain on the "critical" list in a potential setback to completion of a company-wide restructuring, industry sources said.
+PARIS (Reuters) - Airbus has defused a row over the future of a factory in southern Spain, but the Cadiz plant and its 300 jobs remain on the “critical” list in a potential setback to completion of a company-wide restructuring, industry sources said.

 But it postponed any physical changes to a network of more than a dozen commercial jet factories in France, Germany, Britain and Spain, prompting Spanish unions to hail a reprieve for the Puerto Real plant in Cadiz, at least for now.